Donald Barnhouse: Personal life

 Barnhouse was born March 28, 1895, in Watsonville, California.
 His parents were Theodore and Jennie Carmichael Barnhouse.
-After graduating high school, he enrolled at the Biola Institute, in 1912.
-He also studied at the University of Chicago and Princeton Theological Seminary.
-He enlisted in the army in 1917 before completing his studies at Princeton.
-First Lieutenant Barnhouse of the Aviation Section of the Signal Corps was ordained in April 1918 by the Presbyterian Church in the U.S.A.
+After graduating high school, he enrolled at the Bible Institute of Los Angeles, in 1912.
+He also studied at the University of Chicago and Princeton Theological Seminary in Princeton, New Jersey.
+He enlisted in the U.S. Army in 1917 before completing his studies at Princeton.
+First Lieutenant Barnhouse of the Aviation Section of the Signal Corps was ordained in April 1918 by the Presbyterian Church in the United States of America.

-Barnhouse married Ruth, and they had four children: sons Donald Jr. and David, and daughters Ruth and Dorothy.
-Wife Ruth died of cancer in 1944.
+Barnhouse and the missionary Ruth Tiffany married in 1922.
+They had four children: sons Donald Jr. and David, and daughters Ruth and Dorothy.
+His wife Ruth died of cancer in 1944.
 Several years later, he married his second wife Margaret (née Nuckols) Bell, the widow of Douglas Bell.
-They made their home on an 82 acre farm near Doylestown, Pennsylvania.
-Donald Grey Barnhouse died in a Philadelphia hospital one month after being diagnosed with a large, malignant brain tumor.
+They lived on an 82 acre farm near Doylestown, Pennsylvania.
+Donald Barnhouse died in a Philadelphia hospital one month after being diagnosed with a large, malignant brain tumor.

 Works

 Many of the books authored by Donald Grey Barnhouse have been re-published since his death, some in their tenth or more printing.
-Some of his works include:
+His works include: